-Upon being sent to live with relatives in the countryside, an emotionally distant adolescent girl becomes obsessed with an abandoned mansion and infatuated with a girl who lives there - a girl who may or may not be real.
+Upon being sent to live with relatives in the countryside, an emotionally distant preteen girl becomes obsessed with an abandoned mansion and infatuated with a girl who lives there - a girl who may or may not be real.

 The Clock family are four-inch-tall people who live anonymously in another family's residence, borrowing simple items to make their home.
-Life changes for the Clocks when their daughter, Arrietty, is discovered.
+Life changes for the Clocks when their teenage daughter, Arrietty, is discovered.

 When an unconfident young woman is cursed with an old body by a spiteful witch, her only chance of breaking the spell lies with a self-indulgent yet insecure young wizard and his companions in his legged, walking castle.

-A young girl is sent to the country for health reasons, where she meets an unlikely friend in the form of Marnie, a young girl with flowing blonde hair.
+A 12-year-old girl is sent to the country for health reasons, where she meets an unlikely friend in the form of Marnie, a young girl with long, flowing blonde hair.
 As the friendship unravels it is possible that Marnie has closer ties to the protagonist than we might expect.Written by

 5 of 5 people found this review helpful.